flyingSpagetiMonstr/Gluttonous-snake/README.md

 * Customizable settings.

 Future changes:
-* Add two-player mode
+* Optimize the menu system.
-* Optimize the menu system
+* Two-player mode.
 * and so on...